PhialsBasement/CustomKit/README.md

 ## Disclaimer

-CustomKit is a third-party utility and is not affiliated with Valve Corporation or Counter-Strike: Source.
+CustomKit is a third-party utility and is not affiliated with Valve Corporation or Counter-Strike.
 Use it at your own risk, and always comply with the terms of service of the game.

 ## Acknowledgments